We need some C background to fluently read the runtime source. If you are not familiar with C, here are some good resources:

 time.c | Unix/Urbit time operations |

-vere.h | shared Vere-specific struct s |
+vere.h | shared Vere-specific structs |

 ward.c | lifecycle management for structures |